An Overview of tDCS:

 tDCS changes the resting membrane potential of local neurons at the targeted area of the brain.
 During anodal stimulation, the resting membrane potential is depolarized by the conventional inflow of positive current (physical outflow of electrons).
 The membrane potential of the neurons in this state is closer to the threshold potential required to elicit an action potential, therefore anodal stimulation acts as a “primer” that increases neuronal excitability.

 Conversely, cathodal stimulation hyperpolarizes the local neurons at the targeted area of the brain due to the conventional outflow of positive current (physical inflow of electrons).
-In this state, the membrane potential of the neurons are further from the threshold potential that elicits an action potential, this decreases neuronal excitability.
+In this state, the membrane potential of the neurons is further from the threshold potential that elicits an action potential, this decreases neuronal excitability.

 Regulatory Status of tDCS: